 Williamsburg (William & Mary main campus)

-- 1,200-acres—including scenic Lake Matoaka and College Woods—located in historic downtown Williamsburg, Virginia
+- 1,200-acres — including the Martha Wren Briggs Amphitheatre, Lake Matoaka and College Woods — located in historic downtown Williamsburg, Virginia

-- Sir Christopher Wren Building (1700) is the oldest college building in the U.S.
+- Sir Christopher Wren Building (1700) is the oldest university building still in use in the U.S.

-- Colonial Campus section is restored to 18th-century appearance
+- Historic Campus section is restored to 18th-century appearance

 Gloucester Point (Virginia Institute of Marine Science)

-- 40-acre campus in Gloucester Point at the mouth of the York River, a major tributary and passageway to Chesapeake Bay and the Atlantic Ocean
+- 42-acre campus at the mouth of the York River, a major tributary and passageway to Chesapeake Bay and the Atlantic Ocean

 - Two satellite campuses on the Eastern Shore and Rappahannock River